 The 1980s saw the expansion of Medicaid for children and pregnant women.
-The most important of these expansions occurred in 1988, 1989 and 1990 when Congress extended Medicaid coverage to pregnant women and children up to age 6 with household incomes below 133 percent of the federal poverty level (FPL).
+The most important of these expansions occurred in 1988, 1989, and 1990 when Congress extended Medicaid coverage to pregnant women and children up to age 6 with household incomes below 133 percent of the federal poverty level (FPL).
 Congress also phased in coverage at 100 percent of the FPL for children between the ages of 6 and 18.
 States were also allowed to provide coverage to these groups at higher levels of the FPL if they chose to do so.
 Together these changes are often referred to as the SOBRA expansions, based on the relevant omnibus budget reconciliation act.
-These expansions are important not only because of the expanded eligibility they mandated, but also because they reflect a more aggressive role played by the federal government in setting federal standards across all states.
+These expansions are important not only because of the expanded eligibility they mandated but also because they reflect a more aggressive role played by the federal government in setting federal eligibility standards across all states.

 In 1996, the Clinton administration and Congress enacted welfare reform measures that limited the amount of time a person could receive cash assistance welfare benefits under Aid to Families with Dependent Children (AFDC).
 This law also had significant implications for Medicaid because Medicaid eligibility for many low-income groups had been tied to AFDC eligibility.
-As a consequence, low-income eligibility for Medicaid now is independent of welfare status but is tied to what eligibility would have been under the old AFDC.
+As a consequence, low-income eligibility for Medicaid now is independent of welfare status but is tied to what eligibility would have been under the old AFDC, at least in the states that did not expand Medicaid under the ACA.

 The following year Congress enacted the State Children's Health Insurance Program, now called CHIP.
 This legislation expanded established eligibility for insurance coverage to children in lower- to moderate-income families.
 The legislation allows states to extend coverage to children up to 300 percent of the FPL.
-The federal government provides a more generous matching formula for this program, so from the state's perspective, the expansions are relatively inexpensive.
+The federal government provides a more generous matching formula for this program, so from the state's perspective, the expansions were relatively inexpensive.
 The states also had substantial flexibility in establishing the CHIP program.
 Roughly one-third of the states simply expanded Medicaid eligibility, another third established totally separate CHIP programs, and the remaining states used a combination of new and expanded Medicaid.

 Medicare was also expanded in these years.
-During the Bush administration, Congress enacted Medicare Part D, the most significant expansion of Medicare since its inception.
-Beginning in 2006 the legislation provided seniors the opportunity to buy private prescription drug coverage that was similar to Part B (physician coverage) subsidized from general federal tax revenues.
+During the George W. Bush administration, Congress enacted Medicare Part D, the most significant expansion of Medicare since its inception.
+Beginning in 2006, the legislation provided seniors the opportunity to buy private prescription drug coverage that was similar to Part B (physician coverage) subsidized from general federal tax revenues.
+The program had the odd feature that it provided good coverage for modest expenditures and for large (catastrophic) expenses but provided little coverage for expenses in between.
+This gap in coverage is referred to as the donut hole.
+The ACA subsequently limited the effect of the donut hole.